Kitisplode/minecraftMod-golemFirstStone/README.md

 Craft a Carved Oak Head with a Lodestone and Oak Wood blocks, and place it in a First of Oak structure in the world.

-When it spots an enemy from far away, it can shoot arrows from a huge range that deal AoE damage around the impact point.
+When it spots an enemy from far away, it can shoot arrows from a huge range that can pierce through up to 4 enemies.